Skip to content

 Why This Happens

 Lambda environment variables must be explicitly set on each function.
 Unlike EC2 instances, Lambda doesn’t inherit environment variables from the host or deployment pipeline.
-Common failure patterns:
+Each function version and alias carries its own isolated set of variables, and no mechanism propagates them across functions or accounts automatically.

 • Variables set in the wrong Lambda function — AWS has no global Lambda environment.
 Each function version/alias has its own isolated environment variables.